An undisclosed overseas buyer has purchased three Bell 412EPX medium-twin helicopters through the Pentagon’s Foreign Military Sales (FMS) system.

 The 412EPX is a joint venture of Bell and Japanese automaker Subaru, representing the latest version of Bell’s widely-used 412 type.
 It features a reinforced main rotor gearbox that improves horsepower and maximum weight capacity, according to Bell.

 That improvement enables the aircraft to transport more supplies and perform operations more efficiently.
-The 412EPX has a maximum internal weight of 5,440kg (12,200lb), an external weight of 5,900kg and up to 2,270kg of materiel with a cargo hook.
+The 412EPX has a maximum internal weight of 5,440kg (12,200lb), an external weight of 5,900kg and can carry up to 2,270kg of materiel with a cargo hook.

 Bell developed the type with Subaru in 2015 for Japan’s UH-X competition to replace the Japan Self-Defense Force’s fleet of Bell UH-1J Hueys.
 The first test aircraft was delivered to the service in 2019 with the designation UH-2 – officially entering operational service in 2022.